Tassilo III, Duke of Bavaria: Deposition

 The incident was the linchpin in Charlemagne and Pope Adrian's argument that Tassilo was not an independent prince but a rebellious vassal, deserving punishment.
 The punishment was carried out, after much political maneuvering, during a diet in the Imperial Palace Ingelheim in 788, when Tassilo was finally deposed and then entered a monastery.
 In 794, Tassilo was again compelled, at the Synod of Frankfurt, to renounce his and his family's claims to Bavaria.
 He formally handed over to the king all of the rights that he had held.
 Tassilo died reportedly on the 11th of December in 796 at Lorsch Abbey in which he had been banished to by Charlemagne.

 A lost chronicle of Tassilo's reign was kept by his chancellor, Creontius.
 It was partially preserved in the 16th century, when Johannes Aventinus incorporated some of its material into his Bavarian history.

+Family

+By his marriage to Liutperga, Tassilo had two sons and two daughters: